Mince or Keema curry can be made from minced lamb, beef, turkey, pork even vegetarian soya mince. I always make mine using Quorn mince.

 You can use this mix for a filling for your naans and somosas.

-A handful of frozen veg or some fresh spinach can replace the peas.t’s a dish you can eat alone, with a whiskey.
+A handful of frozen veg or some fresh spinach can replace the peas. it’s a dish you can eat alone, with a whiskey.
 It usually causes a domestic with your wife, it’s so worth it and lucky I don’t have a wife….

-Start by frying the onions until soft and golden, then add ginger and garlic until golden and caramelised.
+Start by frying the onions until soft and golden, around five minutes then add ginger and garlic until golden and caramelised then fry again for 10 minutes.

 If the pan dries at any point, please add a splash of water.